-- Adolescent Counseling: Children that are transitioning into the adolescent stage of life may require support as their mindsets and emotions change.
+- Adolescent Counseling: Children who are transitioning into the adolescent stage of life may require support as their mindsets and emotions change.
 Through training in this course, you can learn more about the counseling methods most effective with children in this age group.
 Different types of cognitive, emotional, and behavioral methods may be part of learning in this course.

 Path to a Career in Crisis Intervention Counseling

-Masters in Counseling
+Master’s in Counseling

-Moving into online masters programs can be a great step for you if you plan to become licensed as a counselor.
-Online Masters in Counseling programs can outline counseling techniques that focus on understanding, communication, and coping that can be useful when in crisis.
+Moving into a master’s program could be a great step for you if you plan to become licensed as a counselor.
+Online master’s in counseling programs can outline counseling techniques that focus on understanding, communication, and coping that can be useful when in crisis.

 Licensure and Gaining Work Experience

-At the end of your masters experience, you can begin your work experience requirement in the field.
+After completing a relevant graduate program, you can begin your work experience requirement in the field.
 Most states require around 3,000 hours of supervised experience, which must be completed under a licensed professional counselor.

 Organizations to Know

-American Mental Health Association
+American Mental Health Counselors Association

-Association of Traumatic Stress Counselors
+Association of Traumatic Stress Specialists

-As you search for organizations to join, you should choose those that can best reflect your goals as a professional as well as encourage your growth as a counselor in the field.
+As you search for organizations to join, you should choose those that best reflect your goals as a professional as well as encourage your growth as a counselor in the field.